killzone10/DataBases2/README.md

 ## TO DO
 Actually there is not much to do if it comes to database.
-Would be cool to create a demo and deploy it on Heroku
+Would be cool to create a demo and deploy it on Heroku.
-If it comes to frontend there is much to do :).
+If it comes to frontend there is much to do :), but that was not the purpose of this app.